leo/muffin-server/README.md

 mongod
 ```

-After that, simply use our neat Yeoman generator (which you've already installed previously) to generate a new boilerplate within the current directory.
+After that, simply use our neat Yeoman generator (which you've already installed previously) to generate a new boilerplate within the current directory:

 ```bash
 yo muffin